IRR Calculator – Find the Internal Rate of Return

 The higher the IRR, the more financially successful a project is.
 A project’s IRR needs to be higher than the company’s required rate of return in order for the company to move forward with a project.

-The IRR is essentially the compounded annual growth rate that a project earns.
+The IRR is essentially the compounded annual growth rate that a project is expected to earn.
 If a project has an initial investment of $1,000 and earns a 15% internal rate of return for five years, it is equivalent to earning 15% over five years.

-While this 15% is not earned consistently each year, the IRR smooths out the return.
+While this 15% is not earned consistently each year, the IRR smooths out the return over the lifetime of the project.
 Try our ROI calculator to see what the compounded annual growth rate is on an investment.

 The IRR assumes that each cash flow is received/paid at the end of the year.
 This is not a likely assumption but allows for simplicity in the calculation.